 at the preschool by e-mailing firstname.lastname@example.org.
 This process typically takes three to five business days.
 We must have your completed

 background check prior to the start of data collection.
 Complete steps as required

 - Schedule time with the director to plan for recruitment, training of staff and research to be conducted as directed by the Research Auxiliary Council

 - Be available to respond to questions and concerns raised by parents

-Upon completion of your project, a summary of research results should be sent to the Research Advisory Board (researchECELP@lsu.edu), parents of participating children, and/or participating teachers.
+Upon completion of your project, a summary of research results should be sent to the Research Auxiliary Council (researchECELP@lsu.edu), parents of participating children, and/or participating teachers.
 A sample letter is below.